Rif Dimashq offensive (March–August 2013): Rebel counter-attack

 On 14 May, several rebel brigades, including the Islamist Al Nusra Front, united temporarily under the same command and launched operation Al Furqaan.
 The stated aim of the operation is an attempt to recapture Otaiba and to try and reopen the rebel supply line into Damascus and the Ghouta area.
 In the case they recapture Otaiba, they planned to press on towards the Damascus international airport.
 SOHR said that Islamic units, including Jabhat al-Nusra, and Syrian opposition fighters were battling around Otaiba.
 However, by the next day, there was little evidence of the renewed fighting around Otaiba available on the usual opposition YouTube channels, so it was impossible to independently confirm the extent of the fighting.

-On 15 May, rebels claimed to had recaptured the town of Qaysa.
+On 15 May, rebels claimed to have recaptured the town of Qaysa.
 However, in early June, the town was still reported to be government-held.
 The Army capture of Harran Al-Awamid and Abadeh was also reported.